 Norway funds the ILO through:

-Voluntary core funding contributionsprovided by eight ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
-From 2017 to 2020, Norway un-earmarked contributions amounted to US$ 8.7 million.
+Voluntary core funding contributionsprovided by nine ILO donors as a pool of un-earmarked, flexible resources allocated by the ILO to strategic areas and emerging priorities.
+From 2018 to 2022, Norway un-earmarked contributions amounted to US$ 9.0 million.

 Norway’s support to ILO actions

-The ILO currently implements programmes in Ethiopia, Tunisia, Lebanon, Jordan, Senegal, Ghana, Malawi, Tanzania, Colombia, Jordan, Colombia, Egypt, Haiti, Sri Lanka with development cooperation funding from Norway.
+The ILO currently implements programmes in Central African Republic, Comoros, Congo, Democratic Republic of Congo, Egypt, Ethiopia, Ghana, Haiti, Jordan, Lebanon, Malawi, Mauritania, Mozambique, Niger, Senegal, Sri Lanka, Tunisia, Uganda and the United Republic of Tanzania with development cooperation funding from Norway.
 Through NORAD, Norway also supports a number of global programs, including SCORE, alongside the Swiss State Secretariat for Economic Affairs (SECO).

 The Government of Norway takes an integrated approach to its foreign and development policy, which is designed to promote economic development, democratisation, the implementation of human rights, good governance and measures that can lift people out of poverty for good.
 Priority is given to education, humanitarian assistance, health and vaccination, private sector development, climate change adaptation and mitigation, and human rights.
 Norway partners with countries both for long-term development cooperation and to promote stabilisation and conflict prevention.